eduMFA/eduMFA/doc/installation/helm.rst

 1. Create an empty directory, ``cd`` into it.
 2. Create the enckey

-- Create a new key and note its path ``uv run -w edumfa --prerelease=allow edumfa-manage create_enckey``
+- Create a new key and note its path: ``uv run -w edumfa --prerelease=allow edumfa-manage create_enckey``
 - Move the key to your current directory.
 2. Create the audit key